ymolists/website/src/routes/docs/self-hosted/latest/install/install-on-kubernetes.md

 To install Gitpod in your Kubernetes cluster, follow these steps:

-1. Create a file `values.custom.yaml` with the following content:
+1. Create a file `values.custom.yaml` with the following content (please replace the keys/secrets, for instance with `openssl rand -hex 20`):

    ```yaml
    rabbitmq: